For whom product managers

 What product managers say after the training

-10.000+ professionals have taken a SUE Behavioural Design Training.
+10.000+ professionals have followed a SUE Behavioural Design training.

 After the training

-You analyse behaviour before you build
+You analyse user behaviour before you design the feature or intervention

-You use the Influence Framework as your starting point: what drives this user, what holds them back, which context helps them take the desired action?
+You use the Influence Framework as your starting point: what drives these employees, what's holding them back, what context helps?

-You design context, not features
+You design workplace context, not just HR communication

-You know how to shape the product environment so that desired behaviour becomes the easiest path, not just the most communicated option.
+You shape the work environment so that the desired behaviour becomes the easiest choice, not just the most communicated one.

-You speak the language of behaviour
+You speak the language of behaviour in product decisions

-You share a common framework with your team: goals, fears, habits, context, friction, triggers.
-Product and design decisions become more concrete and better grounded.
+You share a common framework with your team: goals, anxieties, habits, context, friction, triggers.
+HR decisions become more concrete and better grounded.

 Frequently asked questions

-Deliberately a mixed group: product managers, UX designers, marketers, HR professionals, and managers.
+A deliberately mixed group: HR professionals, marketers, communication advisers, policymakers and leaders all together.
 Maximum 16 participants.
-That mix is part of the value: you learn not just from the content, but from how people in different domains tackle comparable behavioural challenges.
+That mix is what makes it valuable, because you learn not only from the content but also from how people in other sectors deal with similar behavioural challenges.

 Yes.
-We invoice to company name and the training is EQAC-accredited, which makes reimbursement straightforward.
-Contact us if you need a quote or supporting documentation for your request.
+We invoice in the company name and the training is EQAC-accredited, which makes reimbursement easier.
+Get in touch if you need a quote or additional information for your request.

 View start dates → Ask a question

-10.000+ professionals went before you · 9.7/10 rating · EQAC accredited
+10.000+ professionals have gone before you · 9.3/10 rating · EQAC accredited

 1